 This adapter from Yeebline doesn't give you a 3.5mm headphone port, but it does split the USB-C so you can use headphones while you power, and it has a cool stick-on design with a holder ring that helps you grip your phone.

 Share your music with this dual 3.5mm adapter.
-The headphone splitter plugs into your USB-C port and gives you two headphone ports, plus that nylon braided cord should be sturdy if anything comes between you.
+The headphone splitter plugs into your USB-C port and gives you two headphone ports that you can use easily and still answer incoming calls.

 Living La Vida Adapter

 It's time to face the music, dongle in hand.
-Headphone ports are gone from our favorite smartphones, and they are never coming back.
+Headphone ports are gone from the best Android phones like the Galaxy S21, and they are never coming back.
 We can cry about it, we can buy a set of wireless earbuds that we'll lose, or we can suck it up and get an adapter or two to fill in the gap between our phone and our favorite set of headphones.
-Of course, we'll want to charge while we listen, so our favorite adapter is the Accguys USB-C to 3.5mm Headphone Adapter.
+Of course, we'll want to charge while we listen, so our favorite adapter is the Accguys 2-in-1 USB-C to 3.5mm Headphone Adapter.
 You get a standard headphone port, a USB-C port for power or accessories, all in a sleek package.
-Plus, the Accguys adapter also features a digital audio chip, so it doesn't just transmit analog signal, it gives you the highest quality digital signal that a USB-C port can transmit.
+Plus, the Accguys adapter also features a digital audio chip, so it doesn't just transmit an analog signal.
+It gives you the highest quality digital signal that a USB-C port can transmit.

-Also, we'll pick up a fixed adapter like the Mxcudu 2 in 1 USB C to 3.5mm Audio Adapter.
-The look is sleek and elegant, not like a dangling chain of cords.
-You still get a headphone port as well as a USB-C port for charging, but Mxcudu also carves out a nifty keychain loop so you can keep the adapter attached.
-The biggest problem with using a dongle is forgetting your dongle, so any help keeping the adapter on hand is welcome.
-Thankfully, once you invest in a USB-C audio adapter, it will work with all of your USB-C devices, so those amazing headphones that were an investment back when you bought your last MP3 player still sound stellar with your newest gear.
+Also, we'll pick up a fixed adapter like the CableCreation 2 in 1 USB C to 3.5mm Audio Adapter.
+The look is sleek and elegant, not like a dangling chain of cords, and you still get a headphone port as well as a USB-C port for charging.
+When using a dongle, you always have to be careful not to forget it, so it always helps to keep it handy where you can find it.
+Once you invest in a USB-C audio adapter, it will work with all of your USB-C devices, so those amazing headphones that were an investment back when you bought your last MP3 player still sound stellar with your newest gear.